yiisoft/yii2/docs/guide/start-installation.md

 >
 > Note that the development version of Yii should not be used for production as it may break your running code.

+> Note: Installing Yii framework directly requires having `patch` command available on your system.
+It can be found
+> usually within `git` package so there is a good chance you already have it.

 Installing from an Archive File <span id="installing-from-archive-file"></span>
 -------------------------------